Microsoft Excel has a few statistical functions that can help you to do linear regression

 Additionally, you can find the correlation coefficient (Multiple R in the regression

-summary output) that indicates how strongly the two variables are related to
+analysis summary output) that indicates how strongly the two variables are related to

 each other: